capyvara/tse/README.md

   - Scrapping is incremental and can be peformed continuously to get latest data if available,
   - Files are downloaded to `data/download/...`

-- Run `scrapy crawl urna` to download all the original files transmitted from the ballots (ballot bulletin, logs, etc),
+- Run `scrapy crawl urna` to download all the original files transmitted from the ballot boxes (bulletins, logs, etc),
   - Beware that it's above 472k electoral sections with 6 files and about 200kb per section, totalling 2.8 million files 90gb

 - Edit `tse/setting.py` to customize paths, network usage, narrow down filters, etc.